-Budgeted cost: £2565
+Budgeted cost: £4,045

 Activity Evidence that supports this approach Challenge number(s) addressed Staff Training on Specific intervention programmes Lightning Squad for reading and phonics.
 The training has enabled staff to be able to run the intervention programmes needed.
-1 LSAs implementing a wide range of interventions as directed by the SENCO A wide range of programmes will be run.
+2 LSAs implementing a wide range of interventions as directed by the SENCO A wide range of programmes will be run.
 Write Away, Precision Teaching and Moving Reading and Writing on and lightning squad have a proven record in school of helping children.
-1 Ensure any professional advice to support children with PP or PP+ is sought in a timely manner.
-Early intervention is shown to have a positive impact in making improvements and maintaining confidence 1

-Monitor attendance at least half termly and address at the outset when poor attendance is identified as starting to happen School Attendance is one of the biggest factors in pupil achievement 2 Staff will ensure that PP and PP+ children are challenged sufficiently to ensure they meet their potential.
-This will also mean prioritising them for optional extras.
-Not all PP and PP+ children are low attaining but average and high attaining pupils may need more encouragement and support (than usual) to meet their potential 1
+2 Support staff to provide additional support for PP and PP+ children with attachment and/or SEMH needs Trained ELSA will implement the strategy to groups and individuals and enabled all children to be more settled in school life and access the curriculum with greater confidence.
+The programmes run may be 6 week 1, 3 programmes or longer ones.
+Ensure any professional advice to support children with PP or PP+ is sought in a timely manner.
+Early intervention is shown to have a positive impact in making improvements and maintaining confidence 2 Monitor attendance at least half termly and address at the outset when poor attendance is identified as starting to happen School Attendance is one of the biggest factors in pupil achievement 4 Staff will ensure that PP and PP+ children are challenged sufficiently to ensure they meet their potential.
+This will also mean prioritising them for optional extras Not all PP and PP+ children are low attaining but average and high attaining pupils may need more encouragement and support (than usual) to meet their potential.
+1